oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

    > **Note**: If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
 You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

 ## Examining the Generated RTL
-Locate _di_inst.v in the <source_file>.prj/ directory and open it with a text editor.
+Locate `<source_file>_di_inst.v` in the `build/<source_file>.prj/` directory and open it with a text editor.
 This file demonstrates how to instantiate your IP component using Verilog or System Verilog code.

 ## Examining the Reports
 Locate `report.html` in the `build/<source_file>.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.
 Each `partx_xxx` will have its own report.
 You can compare multiple reports by opening them in multiple browser windows/tabs.